 Do Strength Shoes Really Help You Jump Higher?

 Strength shoes have been around for over 30 years, however, their effectiveness has always been questioned.
 They are a special shoe made with a platform attached to the front soles that claims to improve your vertical as well as improve your speed.
 In this article you will find my strength shoes review and also if they are actually worth the investment.
 Do they actually really work or are they an injury waiting to happen?
-The truth is there a little bit of both.

 Based On My Strength Shoes Review, Are They Worth The Investment?